SabaLab/diffEnrich/cran-comments.md

   I fixed this by changing the 'transparent' color to 'white'.
 This seems to have resolved the issue. diffEnrich is now passing all checks.
 The 'new maintainer' NOTE is because I updated my email address.

+   * THIS IS A VERSION UPDATE WITH BUG FIXES * -previous version: 0.1.0
+ -current version 0.1.2

+ Reason for version change:

+Check: re-building of vignette outputs
+Result: ERROR
+    Error(s) in re-building vignettes:
+     ...
+    --- re-building 'diffenrich_vignette.Rmd' using rmarkdown
+    Quitting from lines 161-163 (diffenrich_vignette.Rmd)
+    Error: processing vignette 'diffenrich_vignette.Rmd' failed with diagnostics: cannot read from connection
+    --- failed re-building 'diffenrich_vignette.Rmd'

+    SUMMARY: processing the following file failed:
+     'diffenrich_vignette.Rmd'

+      Error: Vignette re-building failed.
+    Execution halted

+This led to discovering that the issue was the api path used in the function .api_pull was failing using http.I fixed this bug by updating the api path to use https.

+❯ checking CRAN incoming feasibility ...
+NOTE
+  Maintainer: 'Harry Smith <harry.smith@ucdenver.edu>'
+  - My email changed, so I updated it in the DESCRIPTION